Cynnwys

 The prevalence and nature of online activity among children, using data from the 10- to 15-year-olds' CSEW.

-Online bullying in England and Wales: year ending March 2020
+Bullying and online experiences among children in England and Wales: year ending March 2023

-Estimates of the prevalence and nature of online bullying among children, using data from the 10- to 15-year-olds' CSEW.
+Estimates of the prevalence and nature of bullying and online experiences among children using data from the 10- to 15-year-olds's Crime Survey for England and Wales (CSEW.)

-Questions in the Crime Survey for England and Wales (CSEW) and the Telephone-operated Crime Survey for England and Wales (TCSEW) ask respondents about their perception of change in national and local crime as well as their perceived likelihood of being a victim of burglary, vehicle crime or violent crime.
+Questions in the Crime Survey for England and Wales (CSEW) ask respondents about their perception of change in national and local crime as well as their perceived likelihood of being a victim of burglary, vehicle crime or violent crime.
 Questions also ask respondents about their confidence in the police and the criminal justice system (CJS) and perceptions of anti-social behaviour.

 Public perceptions of crime in England and Wales: year ending March 2016